srijanshetty/nodesock/README.md

 additional installations and only requires a node module.
 A simple file can serve as a sqlite database.

+* __Filepath__: Filepaths are resolved before sending them to the server, invalid paths are signalled as an error.

 * __Command Structure__: \<COMMAND\>;;parameter1;;parameter2..

  * ;; has been chosen as the delimiter arbitarily